 You've probably heard people talking about ‘footbeds’ but maybe you've never really understood what they are or why you’d ever need one.
-In this blog post Gordon Rae, our Ski Hardware Trainer, explains up why a Sidas custom footbed is important and why you might need one.
+In this blog post Mark Watson, our Ski Hardware Trainer, explains up why a Sidas custom footbed is important and why you might need one.

 What is a Sidas Custom footbed?

 At Ellis Brigham we offer two types of Sidas Custom Footbeds: SUREfit Custom Ski (stiffer support for hard shelled footwear) and Multi TX (the walking boot equivalent).

 Both versions of our Custom Footbeds comprise of a material cast of the foot which is then later supported with a stabilizer adding stiffness and creating a flat surface to prevent ‘rock and roll’.
 These replace the stock insole which tends to be a flat foam sole on the inside of the ski boot liner (directly beneath the foot).
 The purpose of this type of support is to control the foot in a neutral position (neither rolling inwards – pronation, or outwards - supination).
 Unlike generic pre-molded insoles the bespoke Custom Footbed provides support to all areas and arches of the foot, offering maximum control and minimising the collapse and changes of the foot.